Extravenger/scanVenger/README.md

 A tool built along the OSEP course, the idea came from when attempting to find hosts and open ports inside an internal network, but from windows machine.

-[!WARNING]
+> [!WARNING]
-- Note: there might be false positives regarding hostnames that not exist on the same domain.
+> There might be false positives regarding hostnames that not exist on the same domain.

 ## Features